vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

     This creates a configuration file named `prometheus-data-values.yaml` that you can modify.

-1. To customize the Prometheus installation, modify the following values.
+1. To customize the Prometheus installation, modify the following values:

     |**Key**|**Default Value**|**Modified value**|
     | --- | --- | --- |